venetisgr/keras_data_generator/README.md

 # keras_data_generator
-Implementation of a Keras Generation.
+Implementation of a Keras Generator.
 The directory must have one folder per class

 Citing: